Can market volumes reveal traders' rationality and a new risk premium?: Empirical finding and implications

 \section{Empirical finding and implications}

-We start from empirical findings obtained by looking the time series of the volumes and prices of different assets.
-For simplicity we assume that the asset price process is a geometric Brownian motion:

-where $\mu_t$ and $\sigma_t$ are the drift and volatility of asset price, $Z_t$, $t>0$, is a Brownian motion while $dZ_t$ is its differential.
-We estimate the volatility of the price process, $\sigma_t$ using a year of consecutive price daily observations backward from $t$ to $t-252$.
+We start from empirical findings obtained by looking the time series of volumes and prices of different assets.
+For simplicity, we assume that the asset price process is a geometric Brownian motion as in Eq. (\ref{dSt}).
+We estimate the volatility of the price process, $\sigma$ using a year of consecutive price daily.